 Personally, I am deeply challenged by a self-help industry that sells the idea that our life experiences make us who we have become because I’m just not convinced it’s true.

 The first concern I have, is that it sets us up for more pain and suffering.
-If the way we become nice, caring and loving is to suffer then me MUST have more suffering to continue to grow into nicer, more caring and more loving individuals.
-Or, that if we haven’t had some kind of pain, we aren’t the best we can be yet.
-When it’s said like that, it makes no sense at all but it is part of our cultural and religious conditioning.
+If the way we become nice, caring, and loving is to suffer then we MUST have more suffering to continue to grow into nicer, more caring, and more loving individuals.
+Or that if we haven’t had some kind of pain, we aren’t the best we can be yet.
+When it’s said like that, it makes no sense at all, but it is part of our cultural and religious conditioning.

 And let’s be realistic, when people say “Yes but look at who you’ve become because of that experience” they aren’t really meaning you are meant to suffer.
 People just want to focus on the positive outcomes but what it sounds like is we’ve only become who we are because of that experience and that we should be grateful for it.

 Concern Number 2

 The second concern I have is that we associate our personality with a painful event – we’ve become like this because of that.
 Our pain becomes our story.
 There are two parts of this that bothers me.
 Firstly, that it gives no credit to our personality.
 It also gives no credit to how we have chosen to deal with that painful event.

 The second part is that is doesn’t acknowledge the struggle we went through to end up okay.
 It doesn’t celebrate our tenacity, our resilience, or our determination to overcome a situation.
 It denies the spiral down we all go through when hurting before lifting ourselves back up again.

 Why the Concerns?

 The reason all this concerns me is because it is what real life is about, and by denying it, we are denying sharing, celebrating, and teaching others about reality.
 This leaves onlookers thinking there must be something special about those who do grow beyond their traumatic events or the reverse, that it is expected that we all miraculously become better people from our pain.